Taylor Lautner: Personal life

 Lautner has an intricate workout plan, which was covered by Men's Health, and has a specific diet after developing his body for The Twilight Saga: New Moon.
 In addition, he still practices and trains in martial arts regularly.
 He has stated that he is drug- and alcohol-free.

+Lautner is a fan of the Detroit Lions.

 While filming Valentine's Day in October 2009, Lautner began a romantic relationship with co-star Taylor Swift; they broke up later that year.
 After filming Abduction with Lily Collins, he began dating her in November 2010.
 They split in September 2011.
 From 2013 to 2015 he was in a relationship with Canadian actress and Tracers co-star Marie Avgeropoulos.
 Lautner began dating actress and Scream Queens co-star Billie Lourd in December 2016; the two split in July 2017.

 In 2018, Lautner announced that he was dating Taylor "Tay" Dome, a nurse from California.
-On November 13, 2021, he announced via Instagram that they were engaged.
 The pair married on November 11, 2022, in California.
-Lautner previously stated Dome would take his last name upon marriage, making her name "Taylor Lautner".
+Lautner previously stated Dome would take his last name upon marriage, making her name also Taylor Lautner.